Wildhoney/Formv/README.md

 ## JS Validation

 For the most part the native HTML validation is sufficient for our forms, especially when you consider the power that the [`pattern` attribute](https://www.w3schools.com/tags/att_input_pattern.asp) provides with regular expression based validation.
 Nevertheless there will **always** be edge-cases where HTML validation doesn't quite cut the mustard.
-In those cases `Formv` provides a set of exceptions that you can raise during the `onSubmitting` phase.
+In those cases `Formv` provides the `Error.Validation` and `Error.Generic` exceptions that you can raise during the `onSubmitting` phase.

-In instances where the `pattern` attribute is insufficient for quirky validation, you can use the `onSubmitting` callback to throw `Error.Validation` and `Error.Generic` exceptions.

 ```jsx
 import { Form, Error } from 'formv';